tensorflow/hub/docs/reusable_saved_models.md

 SavedModels conforming to this interface are called *Reusable SavedModels*.

-Reusing means building a larger model around `obj`, including the ability to fine-tune.
+Reusing means building a larger model around `obj`, including the ability to fine-tune it.
 Fine-tuning means further training of the weights in the loaded `obj` as part of the surrounding model.
 The loss function and the optimizer are determined by the surrounding model; `obj` only defines the mapping of input to output activations (the "forward pass"), possibly